wrenfold/wrenfold/README.md

 * **Improved flexibility**: Symbolic expressions can include conditional logic.
 This enables a broader range of functions to be generated.
 * **Ease of integration**: wrenfold aims to make it straightforward to customize the code-generation step to suit your project.
 For example, you can [use existing types in your codebase in generated method signatures](https://wrenfold.org/reference/custom_types.html).
 * **Faster code generation**: Faster code generation translates to quicker iteration on experiments.
 The generation cost should ideally be negligible compared to compile time for the code itself.
 * **Narrower scope**: wrenfold does not implement a numerical optimizer.
-Rather we aim to make it simple to integrate generated code into your project's existing preferred optimizer (see the [extended examples](https://github.com/wrenfold/wrenfold-extra-examples)).
+Rather we aim to make it simple to integrate generated code into your project's existing preferred optimizer (see the [ceres_simple_bundle_adjuster](./examples/ceres_simple_bundle_adjuster/), [gtsam_bal](./examples/gtsam_bal/), or [pyceres](./examples/pyceres_examples/) examples).
 It should be relatively straightforward to use wrenfold functions with GTSAM, Ceres, the SymForce optimizer, or your own custom implementation.

 wrenfold is primarily written in C++, and exposes a python API via [nanobind](https://nanobind.readthedocs.io).
 It can presently generate code in C++17, Rust, and Python (NumPy, PyTorch, and JAX are all supported).
 <!--- intro_end --->